-Gingerbread houses with their pretty decorations all covered in icing and candy have always fascinated me.
-Modern gingerbread houses have their roots in European traditions ranging from simple cottages to elaborate castles.
+Gingerbread houses with their pretty decorations all covered in frosting and candy have always fascinated me.
+These edible works of art can range from simple cottages to elaborate castles.
 During the Christmas season, gingerbread kits can easily be found but Gingerbread Nativity is somewhat of a rarity.
-I was delighted to chance upon this German set recently and could not help but bring it home as I also collect Nativity sets.
+I was delighted to chance upon this German set recently and could not help but bring it home as I also do collect Nativity sets.

-Nativities have a timeless charm to them, depicting an event bridging heaven and earth.
-The reason for the celebration is the birth of the Christ Child.
+Nativities have a timeless charm.
+They depict the first Christmas and the birth of the Christ Child.
 The angels proclaim, “Glory to God in the Highest, and on earth peace and goodwill to all men.”
-Without Christ, there is no Christmas.
+For without Christ, there is no Christmas.

-The cookie molds came with a gingerbread recipe which was a little different from the American gingerbread.
-It uses honey and treacle instead of molasses and calls for gingerbread spice.
-As I have never been a fan of heavily scented gingerbread cookies, I decided to give this recipe a try.
+Anyway, these awesome cookie molds came with a gingerbread recipe which is a little different from the American gingerbread.
+It calls for honey and treacle instead of molasses.
+It also uses gingerbread spice.
+I decided to give it a try.
 Since I did not have treacle or gingerbread spice, I had to change things up a bit.
 I reduced the brown sugar and used all honey instead.
 For the spices, I used a mixed of ground cinnamon, ginger, and cloves.
 I was very pleased at the results.

-Making the dough, cutting the little figures, and slabs of walls and base were easy enough.
+Making the dough, cutting the little figures, and slabs of walls were easy enough.
 Transferring the huge base slab to the cookie sheet was a little tricky.
-A third of it actually broke off and I had to re-attached it on the cookie sheet.
-I was really happy when all the large sections came out of the oven intact.
+A third of it did break off and had to be re-attached on the cookie sheet.
+Good thing they all came out of the oven intact.

 - ½ cup (160g) honey